-7.2 List of rewards and sanctions
+9.2 List of rewards and sanctions

-Positive behaviour will be rewarded with:

-- Praise

-- Chart points

-- Letters or phone calls home to parents

-- Special responsibilities/privileges

-The school may use one or more of the following sanctions in response to unacceptable behaviour:

-- A verbal reprimand - Moving seats within the classroom - Sending the pupil out of the class to work in another class - Expecting work to be completed at home, or at break or lunchtime - Detention at break time, lunchtime, or after school - Referring the pupil to a senior member of staff - Letters or phone calls home to parents - Putting a pupil 'on report'

-We may use the personalised learning departments and internal exclusion teams in response to serious or persistent breaches of this policy.
-Pupils may be sent to the internal exclusion room during lessons if they are disruptive, and they will be expected to complete the same work as they would in class.

-Pupils who do not attend a given detention may be awarded detention for a longer duration or be placed into the internal exclusion room the following day.
+- 9.2.1 Positive behaviour will be rewarded with: - praise; - Arbor points; - letters or phone calls home to parents; - special responsibilities/privileges. - 9.2.2 The school may use one or more of the following sanctions in response to unacceptable behaviour: - a verbal reprimand; - moving seats within the classroom; - sending the pupil out of the class to work in another class; - expecting work to be completed at home, or at break or lunchtime; - detention at break time, lunchtime, or after school; - referring the pupil to a senior member of staff; - letters or phone calls home to parents; - putting a pupil 'on report'. - 9.2.3 We may use the personalised learning departments and internal exclusion teams in response to serious or persistent breaches of this policy.
+Pupils may be sent to the internal exclusion room during lessons if they are disruptive, and they will be expected to complete the same work as they would in class. - 9.2.4 Pupils who do not attend a detention may be given a detention for a longer duration or be placed into the internal exclusion room the following day.

-7.3 Off-site behaviour
+9.3 Off-Site Behaviour

-Sanctions may be applied where a pupil has misbehaved off-site when representing the school, such as on a school trip or on the bus on the way to or from school, when wearing school uniform outside of school or when their behaviour may bring the reputation of the school into disrepute
+9.3.1 Sanctions may be applied where a pupil has misbehaved off-site when representing the school, such as on a school trip or on the bus on the way to or from school, when wearing school uniform outside of school or when their behaviour may bring the reputation of the school into disrepute.

-7.4 Malicious allegations
+9.4 Malicious allegations

-Where a pupil makes an accusation against a member of staff and that accusation is shown to have been malicious, the HT/HOS will discipline the pupil in accordance with this policy.

-Please refer to our [safeguarding policy/statement of procedures for dealing with allegations of abuse against staff] for more information on responding to allegations of abuse.

-The HT/HOS will also consider the pastoral needs of staff accused of misconduct.
+- 9.4.1 Where a pupil makes an accusation against a member of staff and that accusation is shown to have been malicious, the HT/HOS will discipline the pupil in accordance with this policy. - 9.4.2 Please refer to our [safeguarding policy/statement of procedures for dealing with allegations of abuse against staff] for more information on responding to allegations of abuse. - 9.4.3 The HT/HOS will also consider the pastoral needs of staff accused of misconduct.

-8.1 Behaviour management (classrooms)
+10 Behaviour Management (classrooms)

-The school approaches behaviour management in a 'firm but fair' manner.
+- 10.1 The school approaches behaviour management in a 'firm but fair' manner.
 Staff are encouraged to work restoratively with students to ensure the best behaviour is learned through encouragement and positive reinforcement.
 When sanctions are put in place for a pupil they are explained clearly to the pupil and a restorative conversation takes place during the sanction to ensure a fresh start happens during the next lesson.
-The behaviour guide in the classroom is as follows:

-Stage 1 - Verbal reminder about poor behaviour writing name on board

-Stage 2 - Second reminder about poor behaviour and the pupils name will go on the board
+The behaviour guide in the classroom is as follows: - Stage 1 Verbal reminder about poor behaviour writing name on board; - Stage 2 Second reminder about poor behaviour and the pupils name will go on the board; - Stage 3 Pupil removed from the lesson and issued a detention; - Stage 4 If a pupil refuses any of the previous stages then they will be placed into the internal exclusion room.